Insight

 Spiff

 Incentive management was a lingering gap in Salesforce’s portfolio.
-Historically, one had to go to third-party players to manage incentives/compensation.
+Historically, One had to go to third-party players to manage incentives/compensation.
 The major benefits of designing, implementing, and tracking incentives in the same place where sales updates happen are visibility and motivation.

 Bringing Sales Performance Management together to propel sales performance

 Territory Planning, Sales Planning, and Salesforce Maps are inputs to healthy pipeline generation and operational efficiency.
-Spiff provides a feedback loop at the end of the sales process to align sellers to organizational goals and to let them know what they will get paid.
+Spiff provides a feedback loop at the end of the sales process to align sellers to organizational goals, and, to let them know what they will get paid.

 In addition to SPM, Salesforce quietly made Pipeline Inspection complimentary last year, allowing sellers and managers to see the traditional Pipeline Waterfall — where did my pipeline start and end in each period and what changed?
 What deal cycles accelerated, which ones are slower than anticipated?
 Where have amounts increased or decreased?
 What have we won and what have we lost within a given timeframe?
 When looking at a Pipeline/Forecast holistically, answering these questions has historically necessitated a BI tool on top of Salesforce.
 Now it is out of the box.